-There are a variety of ways to find a pet cat – buy a pedigree cat from a breeder; get a kitten or adult cat from a homing/rescue centre, get one from a friend or neighbour or buy one from a pet shop.
+There are a variety of ways to find a pet cat – buy a pedigree cat from a breeder; get a kitten or adult cat from a homing/rescue centre or get one from a friend or neighbour.

 The environment from which you get your cat, its experiences and the care it received there can have a lasting effect on its health and behaviour.
 Therefore it is important to know what to look for and what to ask.